MuTRAP: Multi-trigger Trojans Attacking Robot Task Planning Systems: Related Work

 \textbf{LLM-based Task Planning for Robots:} Task planning, one of the earliest subareas of AI, enables robots to handle complex tasks requiring sequences of actions.
 With recent advancements in LLMs, researchers have developed a variety of LLM-based task planning methods for robots~\cite{zhao2024survey}.
-One way of realizing LLM-based task planners is to prompt the LLMs with the domain description, available objects, actions, and a few example pairs of planning problems and solutions~\cite{huang2022language,singh2023progprompt,ahn2022can,huang2022inner}.
-For instance, ProgPrompt demonstrated that a robot could directly generate task plans using LLMs and execute the plans (in the form of Python programs) in the real world~\cite{singh2023progprompt}.
-Another form of LLM-based task planners integrates classical task planners with LLMs~\cite{xie2023translating,ding2023task,liu2023llm+}.
-For instance, LLM+P uses LLMs to translate natural language task descriptions into formal planning languages, and the planning problems are then solved using classical task planners~\cite{liu2023llm+}.
+One way is to directly prompt LLMs with a domain description and a few demonstrations to generate plans~\cite{huang2022language,singh2023progprompt,brohan2023can,huang2022inner}.
+Another way is to leverage LLMs as supporting components with the classical task planners ~\cite{xie2023translating,ding2023task,liu2023llm+}.
 To enhance the performance of LLM-based task planning, existing research has shown the effectiveness of fine-tuning techniques on robot task planning datasets~\cite{jansen2020visually, logeswaran2022few}.
-ERRA is an LLM-based task planning system that adapted LLMs to the specialized domain of language-conditioned robot manipulation~\cite{zhao2023erra}.
-ERRA used Soft Prompt Tuning (SPT) to fine-tune the LLMs while preserving the general knowledge of the LLM and tailoring its response to the domain-specific tasks.
-The realization of our robot task planners is similar to ERRA in that both used SPT for LLM fine-tuning.
-Despite the popularity of LLM-based task planners in recent robot systems, there is no existing research on their security aspect, which motivated this research to demonstrate the vulnerability of LLM-based robot intelligence.
+Systems such as ERRA~\cite{zhao2023erra} demonstrate that Soft-prompt tuning (SPT) can effectively adapt LLMs to specialized robot manipulation tasks while preserving general knowledge.
+Inspired by this approach, we use SPT fine-tuning to realize our task planner.

+\textbf{Attacks on Foundation Model-Based Agents:} Recent work has begun investigating the vulnerabilities of foundation models for embodied agents, including adversarial, jailbreak and backdoor attacks-- each attack type having distinct threat models targeting different attack surfaces and attack objectives.
+Several studies have explored \emph{adversarial attacks} on LLMs and Vision-Language-Action (VLA) models~\cite{jones2025adversarial,wang2024exploring,liu2024exploring}, where attackers design optimized suffixes-such as extra text added to prompts or special visual patches to mislead the model.
+However, these suffixes are often \emph{specific to each input} and must be \emph{re-optimized for different prompts}.
+Other studies focus on \emph{jailbreaking attacks} on LLMs~\cite{robey2024jailbreaking, zhang2024badrobot, lu2024poex, jail_neu}.
+However, jailbreaking attacks are often designed to fool the internal filters of LLMs; they are often not connected to application-specific malicious behavior.